-While Tandy Corporation became 'RadioShack Corporation' in the US, in Australia the brand subsidiary 'Tandy Australia' remains to this day (2011) unchanged and is now owned by Woolworths.
+While Tandy Corporation became 'RadioShack Corporation' in the US, in Australia the brand subsidiary 'Tandy Australia' remained until closure in 2011 by then owner Woolworths.

-The main component combines the player one paddle, the battery bay, the speaker and the main PCB.
+The main component combines the player one paddle, the battery bay, the speaker and the main circuit board.

 As with most PONG clones the Tandy TV Scoreboard offers a number of PONG-like games and the ability to adjust the ball speed, bat size, angle (slice) and the option of automatic or manual serving.

-The one thing that it desperately needs, as with most of the PONG clones, is a volume control to turn down the eventually grating, internally generated sounds.
+The one thing that it desperately needs (as with many of the PONG clones that produce internal audio) is a volume control to turn down the eventually grating sounds.
 Even adhesive tape over the speaker vent can only do so much.

 It's a very solid unit and visually looks more like a vintage piece of research or medical equipment than a game system.